There are growing concerns among U.S. homebuyers about the overall health of the housing market – and for good reason.

 Perspective: Existing Home Sales

-Let’s also get some perspective on the headlines about existing home sales declining, like we mentioned above.
+Let’s also get some perspective on the headlines about existing home sales declining, as we mentioned above.

 Take a look at existing home sales going back to 2019 using data from the National Association of Realtors: